Southwest Salad with Avocado Dressing

 Like most salad recipes, this southwest salad recipe is completely customizable with whatever ingredients you love best.
 Here’s a list of everything we like to use:

-- Dressing.
-We love the creamy avocado dressing listed in the recipe, but feel free to use any favorite salad dressing.
+• Dressing: We love the creamy avocado dressing listed in the recipe, but feel free to use any favorite salad dressing.
 Chipotle ranch dressing would also be a great choice.

-- Greens.
-I usually use chopped romaine lettuce, but a bag of mixed spring greens works great too.
+• Greens: I usually use chopped romaine lettuce, but a bag of mixed spring greens works great too.
 Use whatever you have in the fridge!

-- Corn.
-You can use fresh or canned corn.
+• Corn: You can use fresh or canned corn.
 We love fresh corn kernels in the spring and summer months, but canned works too.
 If using canned corn, take care to rinse and drain it first.

-- Jicama.
-For the perfect crunch and fresh flavor!
+• Jicama: For the perfect crunch and fresh flavor!

-- Tortilla strips.
-Definitely don’t forget the chips!
+• Tortilla strips: Definitely don’t forget the chips!
 You can purchase tortilla strips, which are usually located near or in the produce department or down the salad dressing aisle.
 I particularly love the Santa Fe Style tortilla strips from Fresh Gourmet.

 How to make this recipe

-Make the chicken:
+Make the chicken

 Southwest chicken salad is a complete meal with plenty of protein from the chicken, complex carbs from the veggies and healthy fats from the avocado.
 If you happen to have leftover chicken or rotisserie chicken, that works great tossed in the salad.
 However, this simple chicken recipe is really tasty and it’s my go-to baked chicken to meal prep, use in casseroles and also pair with other dishes.

-Simply season the chicken with a generous sprinkling of chili powder, cumin, paprika, and salt & pepper.
-Once the oven has preheated to 450ºF.
+2. Bake: Once the oven has preheated to 450ºF.
 Bake the chicken for about 17-20 minutes, (or until 165 degrees internally).
 We recommend using a meat thermometer to accurately check and see when the chicken is cooked without slicing it open and loosing valuable juices.
-Once cooked, cover with foil for 10 minutes to seal in the juices.
-Easy, peasy!

-Make the avocado dressing:
+Make the avocado dressing

 The wonderfully creamy southwest salad dressing is so delicious over this southwest salad and the star of the show here.
 It’s easy to make and you’ll want to drizzle it on everything.
 Here’s how to make it:

-- Add the avocado, lime juice, sour cream, garlic, cilantro, tomatillo, oil and salt to the bowl of a food processor.
+1. Combine: Add the avocado, lime juice, sour cream, garlic, cilantro, tomatillo, oil and salt to the bowl of a food processor.
 Not a fan of cilantro?
 Feel free to omit or use another fresh herb.

-- Blend until the dressing is smooth and creamy, and there are no longer chunks of garlic, cilantro or tomatillo.
+2. Blend: Blend until the dressing is smooth and creamy, and there are no longer chunks of garlic, cilantro or tomatillo.

-- Taste it and add more salt or you could even add a little hot sauce if you like spicy!
+3. Adjust seasonings: Taste it and add more salt or you could even add a little hot sauce if you like spicy!

 Pro tip: Check out these helpful tips from Avocados From Mexico to ensure your avocado is perfectly ripe.